bokulich-lab/q2-fondue/README.md

 ```
 where:
 - `--p-library-type` is the Zotero API library type 'user' or 'group'.
 - `--p-library-id` is a vaild Zotero library ID.
-If `--p-library-type` is 'user' it can be retrieved from section 'your userID for use in API calls' in https://www.zotero.org/settings/keys.
+If `--p-library-type` is 'user' it can be retrieved from section 'your user_id for use in API calls' in https://www.zotero.org/settings/keys.
 If `--p-library-type` is 'group' it can be obtained by hovering over group name in https://www.zotero.org/groups/.
 - `--p-api-key` is a valid Zotero API user key created at https://www.zotero.org/settings/keys/new (checking "Allow library access" and for 'group' library "Read/Write" permissions).
 - `--p-collection-name` is the name of the collection to be scraped.
 - `--o-run-ids` is the output artifact containing the scraped run IDs.